DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 ### Define a site administrator
 The code is based on users having particular roles.
 To manage these, a site administrator is needed.
-Assuming you are administering the site and have registered yourself as a new user, sign into mysql (or use the phpMyAdmin interface) and add a usersetting entry for the username you registered with setting='sitemanager' and value='yes';
+Assuming you are administering the site and have registered yourself as a new user, sign into the `mysql` client and add an entry in the `usersettings` table for the username you registered with `setting='sitemanager'` and `value='yes'`.

 From the mysql command line, this would be:
 ```